Workplace Wellness Programs:

 Funding: The authors are each paid a salary by the Public Library of Science, and they wrote this editorial during their salaried time.

 Citation: The PLoS Medicine Editors (2011) "Poor Diet in Shift Workers: A New Occupational Health Hazard?"
 PLoS Med 8(12): e1001152. doi:10.1371/journal.pmed.1001152

 Next post: Study finds parental stress linked to obesity in children 2013-12-09 09:31:46

 Other posts tagged nutrition, shift work, diet, diabetes, policies:

 · [Study finds parental stress linked to obesity in children] · [Stomach clock tells us how much to eat] · [Women working in head start programs report poor physical, mental health] · [Circadian clock proteins maintain neuronal cell function] · [Freedom, choice key to restorative lunch breaks] · [Study examines how truck drivers react to marketplace demands for speed and flexibility] · [What color is your night light?
 It may affect your mood] · [Walking to work cuts risk of diabetes and high blood pressure] · [Skipping breakfast may increase coronary heart disease risk] · [Women working shifts are at greater risk of miscarriage, menstrual disruption and subfertility] · [Long term night shifts linked to doubling of breast cancer risk]

 Don't forget: there is a search box on every page!

 Who has used Wellergize Products and Services?
-Bell Canada, for one.
+O.L.G., for one.
 Ask us how we can help your organization.